Nomination & Selection Guidelines

 Merit Review

 To be considered, a nominee must meet all eligibility criteria and have a nomination package comprising all required materials.
-To assess eligibility, and prior to the comprehensive merit evaluation, an initial review of all nomination packages will be conducted by the Office of Science, Lawrence Award Program Manager (or designee).
-Only those nominees meeting all requirements will be advanced for merit review.
+To assess eligibility, and prior to the comprehensive merit evaluation, an initial review of all nomination packages will be conducted by the Office of Science, Lawrence Award Program Manager (or designee) to determine that: (1) the applicant is eligible for the award; (2) the information required by the call for nominations has been submitted; (3) all mandatory requirements are satisfied; (4) the nomination is responsive to the objectives of the award program.
+Nominations that fail to pass the initial review will not be forwarded for merit review and will be eliminated from further consideration.

 The nomination materials uploaded and received through the electronic submission process will provide the sole basis for the merit review.
 The merit review will comprise a thorough, consistent, and objective examination of eligible applicants based on pre-established criteria by persons, selected by Federal Officials, to serve as evaluators (merit reviewers).